Is ‘Teen Mom 2’ Jenelle Evans’ Fiance David Eason Wearing A Wedding Band?

 “We haven’t set a date yet, but looking into this summer or next summer,” Jenelle Evans explained.
 “We’re wanting to get into our new house and settle down.
 I want to plan when I have the time.”

 Although Jenelle Evans hasn’t yet responded to rumors of a secret wedding, she seemingly hinted that her ceremony had not yet happened on Twitter on Monday.
 In a post to fans at the time, Jenelle Evans said she and her fiancé would be setting a wedding date “soon.”
-She also hinted at a wedding date by adding the hash tag, “Fall 2017.”
+She also hinted at a wedding date by adding the hashtag, “Fall 2017.”

 In other Jenelle Evans news, the reality star is currently in the midst of a custody battle with her mother, Barbara Evans, who has had full custody of her oldest son, Jace, 7, since shortly after the boy’s birth.
 While Evans believes she is ready to regain custody of the child, her mother disagrees and doesn’t want Jace to be taken from her.